nayhav/Cryptonite-JTP-Research-NehaVaradharajan/README.md

 #WEEK 3 SPECIALIZATION

-The model was trained over three epochs, and the results show consistent improvement in both training and validation performance.
-In the first epoch, the training loss was 0.1732, the validation loss was 0.0484, and the F1 score was 0.9278.
-This shows that the model had already begun to learn meaningful patterns from the data.
+The RoBERTa-based Transformer model for Named Entity Recognition was fine-tuned over three epochs, showing strong and consistent improvements in performance.
+During the first epoch, the model achieved a training loss of 0.1732 and a validation loss of 0.0484.
+The corresponding F1 score was 0.9278, indicating that even in the early stages of fine-tuning, the pre-trained Transformer architecture was already extracting useful contextual representations for named entity labeling.

-In the second epoch, the training loss dropped significantly to 0.0319, while the validation loss decreased to 0.0329.
-The F1 score also improved to 0.9538, indicating that the model was not only fitting the training data well but also generalizing better to the validation set.
+In the second epoch, the training loss dropped sharply to 0.0319, while the validation loss decreased to 0.0329.
+The F1 score improved significantly to 0.9538.
+This suggests that the Transformer’s attention mechanisms and contextual embeddings were adapting well to the CoNLL-2003 dataset, allowing it to better distinguish between entity boundaries and types.

-By the third epoch, the training loss further decreased to 0.0168, and the validation loss improved slightly to 0.0303.
-The F1 score reached 0.9607, showing a strong overall performance and good convergence.
-The loss curve also supports this, with the training loss dropping steadily and the validation loss stabilizing—this suggests the model is not overfitting and has reached a strong level of accuracy.
+By the third epoch, the training loss further decreased to 0.0168 and the validation loss to 0.0303, while the F1 score climbed to an impressive 0.9607.
+The model was clearly converging, with marginal gains indicating it had nearly saturated its learning capacity for this dataset under the current training configuration.

-In summary, the model shows excellent training dynamics.
-The sharp reduction in loss and steady rise in F1 score demonstrate that it is learning effectively and generalizing well.
-Training for more epochs may only give minor improvements, as the model already performs very well after three epochs.
+The loss curve reinforces this pattern, showing a steady decrease in training loss and a plateauing validation loss.
+This implies that the RoBERTa model was not overfitting and was able to generalize well.
+Overall, the Transformer’s architecture—with its self-attention layers and deep contextual understanding—proved highly effective for the NER task, achieving near state-of-the-art results in just three epochs of fine-tuning.